Patrick-Yevych/492-project/README.md

 expression is not evaluated, but instead the body is.
 The only difference is that name is a second class variable, stored in an additional environment called delta.
 All continuation variables are stored in delta.

+Next, the jump operation is the method by which bound continuation variables may be called within the body of a shift expression.
+The special operation of jump is necessary, as continuation variables are second-class, necessitating a special way of using them.
+The syntax of the jump operation is as follows:

+(jmp name body)

+The jump operation stops the evaluation of its continuation, and applies the continuation variable bound to name to the body expression.
+Here is an example:

+(add1 (add1 (shf n (jmp n 0)))) = (add1 (add1 0))

 The clear operation simply serves to delimit the continuation captured by a shift sub-expression.
 The syntax of clear is as follows: